-Medical Access Regulations(22) allow for authorizations to possess marihuana to be issued to those persons who can prove a medical need for it.
-A holder of a personal-use production licence is also authorized to produce and keep marihuana for the medical purpose of the holder.(23) A specific limitation on the lawful source of supply of dried marihuana has recently been declared invalid as contrary to section 7 of the Canadian Charter of Rights and Freedoms.(24) Further legal challenges to the regulation of marihuana in Canada may be anticipated.
+In addition, the Marihuana Medical Access Regulations(23) allow for authorizations to possess marihuana to be issued to those persons who can prove a medical need for it.
+A holder of a personal-use production licence is also authorized to produce and keep marihuana for the medical purpose of the holder.
+A specific limitation on the lawful source of supply of dried marihuana was declared invalid as contrary to section 7 of the Canadian Charter of Rights and Freedoms in 2008.
+The one-grower-to-one-user ratio was held to unjustifiably limit the ability of authorized persons to access their marihuana for medical purposes.
+This decision was confirmed by the Federal Court of Appeal.
+In response, the government published in the Canada Gazette on 27 May 2009 Regulations Amending the Marihuana Medical Access Regulations.
+These proposed changes will double the current ratio, making it one grower to two users.
+The explanation accompanying the proposed amendments states that a full review of the access to medical marihuana is required given that the program was never intended to facilitate the widespread, potentially large-scale production of marihuana for medical purposes.